This annual list of the best in-home senior care franchises was revised and updated on February 10, 2021.

 The ideal senior for this franchise is one who mostly does whatever physical tasks they need to do, but just requires some assistance and supervision.
 Caregivers will also perform light housework and general companionship.
 The goal is “aging in place” to allow seniors to remain living in their home longer than might otherwise be possible without assistance.

-Founded in 1994 by Paul and Lori Hogan in Omaha, Nebraska and franchising since 1995, the number of locations stands at 1,054 (a decline of 77 from the previous year’s total of 1,131), of which three are company-owned and 439 are located outside the US.
+Founded in 1994 by Paul and Lori Hogan in Omaha, Nebraska and franchising since 1995, the number of locations stands at 1,094 (up from the previously reported total of 1,054), of which three are company-owned and 486 are located outside the US.

-Founded by Jeffrey Johnson in 1992 and franchising since 1998, the number of locations has marched steadily upward in recent years from 391 in 2010 to the current total of 594, of which none are company-owned and 11 are located outside the US.
+Founded by Allen Hager in Omaha, Nebraska in 1995 and franchising since 2000, the number of locations has grown rapidly in recent years from 227 in 2010 to the current total of 614 (up from the previously reported total of 592), of which three are company-owned and 132 are located outside the US.

 3. Interim HealthCare